 - a.
-The manufacturer shall provide the EAC and any repository designated by a state with a copy of the software installation disk, which the manufacturer will distribute to purchasers. - i.
-All voting system software, installation programs and third party software (such as operating systems and drivers) used to install or to be installed on voting system equipment shall be distributed using write protected storage media. - ii.
-The manufacturer shall document that the process used to verify the software distributed on unalterable storage media is the certified software by using the reference information provided by the EAC or other designated repository before installing the software. - b.
-The voting system equipment shall be designed to allow the voting system administrator to verify that the software is the certified software by comparing it to reference information produced by the EAC or other designated repository.
+The manufacturer shall provide the NSRL and any repository designated by a state with a copy of the software installation disk, which the manufacturer will distribute to purchasers--including the executable binary images of all third party software. - i.
+All voting system software, installation programs and third party software (such as operating systems and drivers) used to install or to be installed on voting system equipment shall be distributed using unalterable storage media. - ii.
+The manufacturer shall document that the process used to verify the software distributed on unalterable storage media is the certified software by using the reference information provided by the NSRL or other designated repository before installing the software. - b.
+The voting system equipment shall be designed to allow the voting system administrator to verify that the software is the certified software by comparing it to reference information produced by the NSRL or other designated repository. - c.
+The manufacturers shall document to whom they provide voting system software.